Managing Custom Apps

 - Your application must expose a

 /healthzendpoint that returns HTTP 200 when the app is healthy.
-OSC uses this to determine when the standby is ready to receive traffic. - HA mode creates a second instance, which counts as an additional service instance for billing purposes.
+OSC uses this to determine when the standby is ready to receive traffic. - HA mode requires a paid plan (Personal, Professional, Business, or Enterprise).
+The HA toggle is disabled for FREE plan accounts with a tooltip explaining the requirement.

 What Gets Copied to the Standby?